 It’s hard to match the reasonable price on this highly praised boning knife.
 The handle provides a natural and comfy fit while high carbon forged steel ensures that the knife won’t rust or break over time, though this material is not as durable as stainless steel.
 The arched blade makes for a seamless maneuver around tough bones and joints.
 The handle is made with Santoprene, which is known for great comfort and a non-slip grip, even with oiled hands.

-Best Japanese: Shun Cutlery Classic 6-Inch Boning and Fillet Knife
+Shun Cutlery Classic Gokujo 6-Inch Boning and Fillet Knife

 Curved blade and handle